StarKRE22/Atomic/Docs/Entities/Registry/EntityRegistry.md

 public bool Contains(int id);
 ```

-- **Description:** Checks whether an entity with the given unique ID is currently registered in the registry.
+- **Description:** Checks whether an entity with the given unique ID is currently registered.
 - **Parameter:** `id` — The unique identifier of the entity.
 - **Returns:** `true` if the entity exists, otherwise `false`.